 Much of what makes Seattle great—its global engagement, cultural and ethnic diversity, natural beauty, environmental awareness, cutting-edge music, and progressive civic ethic—is reflected in the culture of Seattle University.
 If you are seeking a warm, welcoming, multicultural experience, you will feel at home as a Seattle U Redhawk.

 The people who attend and work at Seattle University have sought an environment of diversity.
 They appreciate and respect cultural differences and, because they love people and learning, prefer an environment where they will be surrounded by people of different races, cultures, and religious traditions.
-They find the climate they seek at Seattle University, whose undergraduate student body is 22% Asian American, 4% African American, 9% Latino, 2% Native American, 2% Pacific Islander, and 11% international students.
+They find the climate they seek at Seattle University, whose undergraduate student body is 23% Asian, 4% African American, 11% Latino, 2% Native American, 3% Pacific Islander, and 11% international students.

-This diversity draws people from across the United States and world; in 2015, 67% of the entering freshman class came from outside Washington State, with 51 states and US territories and 90 countries represented in the undergraduate population.
-California had the second-largest representation in the 2015 class on campus, followed by Hawaii, Oregon, and Colorado.
+This diversity draws people from across the United States and world; in 2016, 69% of the entering freshman class came from outside Washington State, with 51 states and US territories and 90 countries represented in the undergraduate population.
+California had the second-largest representation in the 2016 class on campus, followed by Hawaii, Colorado, and Oregon.

-And SU pinpoints a few cultural programs within the University, like the Office of Multicultural Affairs’ annual Lavender Celebration for LGBTQ graduates and their families, the MLK March, the luau during International Week, and the Cesar Chavez Celebration reflecting on its namesake.
+As a member of a diverse community, you would be welcome to take part in a number of wonderful cultural programs.
+Some examples include the Office of Multicultural Affairs’ (OMA) annual Lavender Celebration for LGBTQI graduates and their families, the MLK March, the annual luau, International Week, and the Cesar Chavez Celebration.
 But the heartbeat of our University is the daily composition of our student body.
 You see it on the faces of students walking to class and hanging out in the Quad.
 We don’t just claim the diversity on a page—it’s in our blood.